1. Introduction — Why Save Your Old Windows 10 PC?

 • Your main PC (Windows 11 or macOS) Used to download Linux and create the USB installer

-• A home network
+• A home network if using peer-to-peer file sharing

 • Wi‑Fi works, but Ethernet is ideal for a server